 Christopher Steadman resides and works in Berlin, London and New York.
 He works in a range of genres including video, sound, photography, text and installation.

-There has been a significant shift in emphasis and power from Christopher Steadman's earlier pieces to his later projects in development, moving from fixed-point performances to saturated multiple presences and entry points.
-Steadman’s interest in narrative, memory and abstraction lends his work an ability to cross art mediums and transcend categorisation beyond the digital mediums he usually employs.
-Viewers are able to enter and observe the work in a configured space, while the content instead is often an abstract, fractured, fragmented series of experiences, offered through which the viewer must make meaning.
+Steadman’s interest in narrative, memory and abstraction lends his work an ability to cross art mediums and transcend categorisation beyond the digital mediums he usually employs, by creating installations in a configured space, while the content instead is often an abstract, fractured, fragmented series of experiences.

 Recently Steadman’s subject matter is focused on the centrality of memory, and the articulation of memory as a mutating system functioning within a set of larger cultural and environmental systems.
 The exploration of subjects claims for solitude and social belonging are themes Steadman expresses across a range of practices, including photographic and video installations, and present in works that are structurally concerned with time, space, and duration.